 If you are unable to pay what you owe, the interest and penalties can really add up.
 If you file your tax returns but don't pay what you owe, you will be charged a late payment penalty in addition to owing interest.
 If you don't file at all, you will pay the late payment penalty and a late filing penalty (these penalties are in addition to the interest that will accrue on the amount you owe).
-To obtain a copy of your credit report, contact one of the three national credit bureaus.
+If you are unsure whether you owe the government a debt, obtain a copy of your credit report by contacting one of the three national credit bureaus.
+While the IRS does not currently report unpaid taxes to the credit bureaus, tax liens do show up on your credit report.